IslamKhSh/Xdimen/README.md

 </details>

 ### Use scaled dimens
-After generate xdiemn resources (see next section) you can use the dimens
+After generate xdimen resources (see next section) you can use the dimens
 ```xml
    <TextView android:layout_width="@dimen/x100dp"    # width in design is 100dp
              android:layout_height="@dimen/x50_5dp"  # height in design is 50.5dp